Mark Andrews Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- In his six matchups against the Steelers, Andrews' 31.5 receiving yards average is 36.0 less than his over/under for Sunday's game (67.5).
+- Andrews is averaging 31.5 receiving yards per game in six career matchups against the Steelers, 35.0 fewer than his receiving yards prop bet over/under for Sunday's game (66.5).

-- The 239.8 passing yards the Steelers allow per game makes them the NFL's 13th-ranked pass defense this season.
+- This week Andrews will face the NFL's 13th-ranked pass defense (239.8 yards allowed per game).

-- The Steelers have given up 24 touchdowns through the air (1.5 per game).
-They are 15th in the NFL in that category.
+- The Steelers have allowed 24 touchdowns through the air (1.5 per game).
+They are 15th in the league in that category.

 Recent Performances